sygmaprotocol/sygma-sdk/examples/evm-to-evm-erc1155-transfer/README.md

 2. **Retrieve Supported Domains and Resources**: Fetches the list of supported domains and resources from the SDK configuration to ensure the networks and tokens involved are supported.

-3. **Set Up Transfer Parameters**: Defines the details of the ERC1155 non-fungible token transfer, including source and destination chain IDs, resource ID, token ID, and recipient address.
+3. **Set Up Transfer Parameters**: Defines the details of the ERC1155 semi-fungible token transfer, including source and destination chain IDs, resource ID, token ID, and recipient address.

 4. **Create the Transfer Object**: Uses the SDK to create a transfer object that encapsulates the transfer details and logic.